Kate (Johnny Cash song)

-"Kate" is a song written by Marty Robbins, and recorded by American country music artist Johnny Cash.
+"Kate" is a song written by Marty Robbins, and made popular by American country music artist Johnny Cash.
 It was released in March 1972 as the third single from his album A Thing Called Love.
 The song peaked at No. 2 on the Billboard Hot Country Singles chart.
 It also reached No. 1 on the RPM Country Tracks chart in Canada.
 The song was originally recorded by Rex Allen on a 1961 single with the title "You Put Me Here (Sure as Your Name's Kate)" issued on San Antonio–based Hacienda Records Catalog No. WW-007.